Indre-V/speedy-py/README.md

 ## Accessibility

-[WAVE](https://wave.webaim.org/) online tool was used to check terminal colour contrast.
+[WAVE](https://wave.webaim.org/) online tool was used to check terminal colour contrast. ! alert was returned relating to the CI template layout.

 While building the application, the general principles of accessibility where adhered to: